 Also of interest is that Sullivan has more people living here who work in computers and math than 95% of the places in the US.

-Overall, Sullivan’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Sullivan’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 As is often the case in a small village, Sullivan doesn't have a public transportation system that people use for their commute.